uptechteam/fe-cookbook/styling/styled-components.md

 `Styled-components` allows you to use themes to create consistent styling across your application.
 A theme is simply an object that contains the values you want to use for your styles.

+You can configure theme structure as you want and expand existing themes.

 To use a theme in your application, you first need to create a theme object.
-Here's an example:
+Here are examples:

 ```js
 // theme.js